dssg/usal_echo_public/README.md

 #### 5. Specify data paths

-The path parameters for the s3 bucket and for storing dicom files, images and models are stored as a yaml file in `usal_echo/conf/local/path_parameters.yml`.
-The default paths are:
+The path parameters for the s3 bucket and for storing dicom files, images and models must be stored as a yaml file in `usal_echo/conf/local/path_parameters.yml`.
+This file must be created before you can run the pipeline.
+The suggested paths are:

 ```
 bucket: "your_s3_bucket"